Gardening Answers Knowledgebase

 3. The Lovejoy book also has a recipe for fall lawn renovation:

 A criticism of weed-and-feed products is that they will add excessive amounts of phosphorus to your lawn, which will actually encourage weed growth once the herbicide breaks down.

 The Northwest Center for Alternatives to Pesticides has good information about controlling dandelions without using weed-and-feed products (originally published in the Journal of Pesticide Reform, Fall 2001).

-And, Washington Toxics Coalition has information on an overall approach to weed control and lawn care
+Toxic-Free Future (formerly known as Washington Toxics Coalition) has information on an overall approach to weed control and lawn care

 Need an answer to your gardening question?
 Ask us directly!